Insight

 After a year of building momentum, the retail sector entered 2026 with renewed confidence.
 Across key markets, both investors and occupiers were signalling resilience and a continued recovery, underpinned by improving fundamentals.

 Aspirational fashion and food & beverage brands have driven activity, with falling voids, emerging rental growth and reduced incentives reinforcing confidence.
-Footfall has also improved, as consumers return to the High Street for a better shopping experience, supported by click-and-collect and ongoing fulfilment challenges encouraging in-store visits.
+Footfall has also improved, as consumers return to the high street for a better shopping experience, supported by click-and-collect and ongoing fulfilment challenges encouraging in-store visits.

 However, recent global financial uncertainty has introduced a more cautious outlook.
 Rising wages, business rates and operational costs are creating a complex trading environment, and with a fragile consumer, the extent to which these costs can be passed on remains unclear.